Jesus-martinez-dev/Jesus-martinez-dev/README.md

 ## 🛠️ Complete Technology Stack

-I have worked with a wide variety of languages, frameworks, and tools, focusing on a deep understanding of the principles of each technology.
+ "My experience spans a variety of languages ​​and tools.
+I focus on understanding the key principles of each technology."

 | Category | Technologies (Keywords) | Demonstrated Role |
 | :--- | :--- | :--- |